 These days, we are witnessing incredible changes in the new era of digital business.
-Digitalization is changing the face of trade, retail, commerce, business and social interactions before our eyes.
-This is a new frontier and I believe banking has a special role to play in this phenomena.
+Digitalization is changing the face of trade, retail, commerce, business, and social interactions before our eyes.
+This is a new frontier and I believe banking has a special role to play in these phenomena.

-As convenience and integration across online, mobile and partner channels shift from “perks” to prerequisites, an entire service chain is affected. it’s important to take note of this fact.
+As convenience and integration across online, mobile, and partner channels shift from “perks” to prerequisites, it affects an entire service chain.
+It’s important to take note of this fact.

 Take these points for digitalization into consideration

 - It’s no surprise that customers are expecting to be able to instantly buy products and services from any merchant, on any device.

 - Corporations are expecting improved conversion ratios.
 This involves avoiding having end-customers abandon an e-purchase at the payment step if the payment service is not convenient or matching their habits).

 - Banks must now respond to increasing demand for deep customer insights, a superior customer experience, ubiquitous banking, and financial risk assessment.
 Individual banks will react with short-term tactical changes, but the changing landscape will also cause a longer-term shift in how the industry serves its customers.

 So, that leaves us with an important question: how can today’s financial services providers ensure they are creating new revenue streams and remaining competitive as market paradigms shift?